anilmainali/wilsonmar.github.io/_posts/2016-03-27-accelerated-mobile-pages.md

    &LT;/amp-ad>
    </code></pre>

-Ad Platforms integrated into AMP
+Ad Platforms integrated into AMP:

    * AdSense by Google
    * A9 by Amazon